christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 that subversion was the only way to defeat the Romans.
 So, rabbi Akiva and his students Aquila of Sinope aka Onkelos, Markianos of Alexandria aka Marcion (Greek Markion) of Sinope, Shimon bar Yohai aka Simon Peter (Shimon bar Yonah) (Simon's mythology was stolen from the Roman deity Janus who was the keeper of keys/gatekeeper role.
 Eusebius reported that Philo had met Simon Peter in Rome), Ketia bar Shalom aka 'Clement of Rome' (hebrew Ketia is the same as Latin Clement), Aristo of Pella who is a good candidate for being Luke the Evangelist ('Aristo', or 'Ariston' is a name that is related to 'Proteus' The former means 'first-rank, noble' the second derives from 'first'.
 So, was he also Peregrinus Proteus?
 Also, Mark or
 Mahalia, sixteenth bishop of Jerusalem was the secretary of Aristo and Marcion is known to have had a disciple named Lucanus as documented by Tertullian, so Mark, or Mahalia, first Gentile bishop of Jerusalem was also Markianos of Alexandria aka Marcion of Sinope?), Rabbi Yehuda aka Jude the Apostle (Yehuda is the Hebrew equivalent of Greek Jude), and Rabbi Meir aka Polycarp aka Bishop ignatius (the name "Meir" means "one who illuminates".
-Ignatius means firely one and Polycarp was famous for lighting himself on fire), added a slave-morality suicide cult to the imperial cult.
+Ignatius means firey one and Polycarp was famous for lighting himself on fire), added a slave-morality suicide cult to the imperial cult.

 Many of rabbi Akiva's students and contemporaries had connections to the Alexandrian School in Egypt and were themselves students of Philo of Alexandria.

 Rabbi Akiva was likely Paul the Apostle.
 In Acts 22:3 "Paul" claims to have been educated at the feet of Gamaliel who was the teacher of rabbi Akiva, and in Acts 18:2-3 and Romans 16:3 NASB, it is claimed that Aquila of Sinope and his wife Prisca or Priscilla lived with Paul the Apostle and Paul called them “my fellow workers in Christ Jesus.
-Paul/Saul's fictional life story was stolen from the ancient Egyptian story "Tale of the Shipwrecked Sailor".
+Paul's/Saul's fictional life story was stolen from the ancient Egyptian story "Tale of the Shipwrecked Sailor".

 Quintus Tinnius Rufus (Turnus Rufus the Evil) was Pontius Pilate, the Roman governor of Judaea who crucified Simon bar Kokhba and killed rabbi Akiva.
 Rabbi Akiva preached that Simon bar Kokhba was the jewish messiah.

 Esus then became Esau (Edom) the progenitor of the Edomites in the bible, a metaphor for the forces of oppression and injustice.
 The Jewish version of Antichrist (Armilus) is based on Romulus (Armilus is a Hebrew corruption or adaptation of the Latin name Romulus).
 The Greco-Egyptian deity Serapis (the horned deity) became Satan.
-Lucifer, or "lucem ferre", which means "light-bearer" or "morning star", is Venus who was the Roman goddess whose functions encompass love, beauty, desire, sex, fertility, prosperity, and victory.
+Lucifer, or "lucem ferre", which means "light-bearer" or "morning star", is Venus who was the Roman goddess whose functions encompassed love, beauty, desire, sex, fertility, prosperity, and victory.
 In Roman mythology, she was the ancestor of the Roman people through her son, Aeneas.
 Also, the jews' hated enemy in the bible are the Celts (Gog or Goy).
 Flavius Josephus in the 'Antiquities of the Jews'.
 Book I. Chapter 1: "For Gomer founded those whom the Greeks now call Galatians [Galls], but were then called Gomerites.
 Magog founded those that from him were named Magogites; but who are by the Greeks called Scythians".
 Josephus is suggesting that the Hebrew word "Goy" (meaning "nation" or "people") is related to the Greek word "Galatae" (meaning "Gauls" or "Galatians"), In biblical prophecy, Gog is described as a leader from the land of Magog in the north, who will gather a coalition of nations to attack Israel, but will be defeated by God in a great battle.

 ![Fig.
 1.12](/images/Romulus.jpg){:width="400px"}

 Fig. 1.12.
-Quirinus who was the defified Romulus, who in Roman mythology was the founder and first king of Rome.
+Quirinus who was the deified Romulus, who in Roman mythology was the founder and first king of Rome.
 Romulus (Armilus) is the jewish antichrist.
 A link can be established between Quirinus and Esus.
 In Proto-Celtic, the word "Kwerynos" means "lord" exactly like Kyrios in ancient Greek, and is related to the Etruscan "Kuris" and the Roman "Quirinus".
 Quirinus then can potentially translate to "Deified Lord" or "Lord Esus" in the context of Celtic and Etruscan mythology.
 In Plutarch’s biography of Romulus we are told he was the son of god, born of a virgin (Rhea Silvia, a Vestal Virgin); an attempt is made to kill him as a baby, and he is saved, and raised by a poor family, becoming a lowly shepherd; then as a man he becomes beloved by the people, hailed as king, and killed by the conniving elite; then he rises from the dead, appears to a friend to tell the good news to his people, and ascends to heaven to rule from on high.
 Just like Esus and Jesus.

 So, Talmudic jews who were hiding out in the Himyarite Kingdom after Emperor Hadrian kicked them out of judea basically just cut-and-pasted from one of the Bosphoran/Roman imperial cults of the time and infused a slave morality into it.
-Getting people to abandon their religons for a new one is an almost impossible task, so instead, through religious syncrenism and intertextuality, creating a new sect of an established religion makes it easier for a population to adapt.
+Getting people to abandon their religons for a new one is an almost impossible task, so instead, through religious syncretism and intertextuality, creating a new sect of an established religion makes it easier for a population to adapt.
 Julius Caesar aka Asander of Bosphorus or one of his successors in the Bosphoran imperial cult (King Izates Monobazus or Tiberius Julius Sauromates II) was replaced with Simon bar Kokhba.
 This became modern Christianity.

-This conspiracy was so sophisticated that not only did they rewrite the imperial cult, but they rewrote history to align with their psyop.
+This conspiracy was so sophisticated that not only did they rewrite the imperial cult, but they rewrote history to align with their psy-op.
 Josephus's (Tiberius Julius Alexander aka Emperor Nerva) works were rewritten by Rabbi Akiva's students under the alias Hegesippus.
 The book 'The Antiquities of the
 Jews' then became a pseudo-epigraphical work (of propaganda) that was backdated to make christianity look legitimate in the same way that the 'Letter of Aristeas' was backdated to exaggerate the age of the Septuagint.
-I would even hazard a guess that this group was responsible for burining down the Library of Alexandria which resulted in the loss of all recorded history up until that point so that they could cover-up the tracks of their psyop religion.
+I would even hazard a guess that this group was responsible for burining down the Library of Alexandria which resulted in the loss of all recorded history up until that point so that they could cover up the tracks of their psy-op religion.

 Endnotes (Chapter 7)

 (a) Marcion of Sinope aka Markianos of Alexandria grew up in the Attis-Sabazios cult on Anatolia before traveling to Judea to study under rabbi Akiva and finally to Alexandria at the Alexandrian School.

 (b) There was a Marcus who founded the Marcosian Gnostic sect.
 He was a teacher of Bishop Irenaeus and a friend of Clement of Alexandria.
 Was he also Marcion of Sinope aka Markianos of Alexandria? (https://en.wikipedia.org/wiki/Marcus_%28Marcosian%29).
 St. Jerome in "Against Jovinian" describes Mark as a disciple of the Gnostic teacher Basilides.
 Here is a list of "Marks" who were active around the same time: Mark, the Evangelist, John Mark, Mark of Apollonias, Markianos of Alexandria, Mahalia, Marcus of Jerusalem, Marcus Pompeius, Marcus Annaeus Lucanus, Marcus the Magician, Marcion of Sinope, Marcus the Marcosian.
-Mark of Apollonias, John Mark, Mark the cousin of Barnabas, and Mark the Apostle are considered to be the same person by historians, so it is conciveable that all these "Marks" were the same person.
+Mark of Apollonias, John Mark, Mark the cousin of Barnabas, and Mark the Apostle are considered to be the same person by historians, so it is conceivable that all these "Marks" were the same person.

-(c) Yohai is a nickname for yochai.
-The name Yochai means 'YHWAH is gracius' from the Hebrew word Yochanan sometimes transcribed as Johanan.
+(c) Yohai is a nickname for Yochai.
+The name Yochai means 'YHWAH is gracious' from the Hebrew word Yochanan sometimes transcribed as Johanan.
 Was he also Johanan the Alexandrian?
 This would place him in Alexandria at the same time as Markianos of Alexandria.

-(d) Quintus Tineius Sacerdos, the brother of Quintus Tinnius Rufus, was the govenor of Pontus in Anatolia, so the family likely derived from there.
-Pilate means the temperament of a warrior I.e.: famously temperamental.
+(d) Quintus Tineius Sacerdos, the brother of Quintus Tinnius Rufus, was the governor of Pontus in Anatolia, so the family likely derived from there.
+Pilate means the temperament of a warrior I.e., famously temperamental.
 That's where the name Pontius Pilate comes from.

 (e) Many of these jewish rabbis align with prominent Roman figures.
-Is it because the term "Jew" refered to the Celtic Iudii or Iudaei tribe at the time and the people that became modern jews stole their identity from here, or were the Romans attempting to subvert these people?
+Is it because the term "Jew" referred to the Celtic Iudii or Iudaei tribe at the time and the people that became modern jews stole their identity from here, or were the Romans attempting to subvert these people?

 -Rabbi Akiva (c.
 50–135) = Epictetus (c.
 50–135)?
 Epictetus was the slave to Nero's scribe Tiberius Claudius Epaphroditus or Epaphroditos (c.
 20–25 – died c.
 95).
 Epictetus had a Roman teacher named Gaius Musonius Rufus (c.
 20-30-died c.
 101) who was a Roman Stoic philosopher.
 Gaius Musonius Rufus was also a teacher of Dio Chrysostom (c.
 40 – c.
 115 AD).
 Josephus opened his book "Jewish Wars" and "History of the Jews" (Antiquities) by addressing them to: "kratistos (most excellent) Epaphroditus".
 Epictetus had a hand in writing the new testament (See: "Epictetus and the New Testament" by Douglas Simmonds Sharp (1914)).
 Epicteus and Pilny the Younger were both in the same places at the same time; Rome, Nicopolis, and Bithynia-Pontus, and Pliny the Younger was a Roman administrator in Bithynia and Pontus at the same time Marcion was in Sinope.